 - Brain in a Jar: The Cortex seek to immortalize themselves and every else by extracting the brain (by force, if necessary) and putting it into a jar atop a cybernetic body.
 Their ship even has a brain in a transparent tube at the front of it.

-- The Bridge: While there is a room on any ship that appears to be the command center, and where the Player Character is first assigned, it actually does nothing during battles.
+- The Bridge: The bridge is usually located at the front of any ship design and must be fully staffed (4 crew or 2 crew + The Captain) in order for the ship to perform at optimum efficiency.
 It does allow you to have 4 red crewmembers assigned to it, which helps to fight off boarders.
-It can also serve as a fortress of sorts, as it's one of the only 2 rooms (the engine room is the othre) with a single entrance.
+It can also serve as a fortress of sorts, as it's one of the only 2 rooms (the engine room is the other) with a single entrance.
 Thus, all enemies have to come through one-by-one.

 - But Thou Must: Several times in the game, you don't really have much of a choice other than to fight, even though various conversation options appear to indicate the opposite.
 In one case, the alien captain will ask of your opinion on their enemies (your friends).
 If you claim that they're your friends, they will regretfuly decide to destroy you.
 If you claim they're not, the alien will angrily declare you a liar and attack anyway.
 In another case, an alien captain is deliberately prentending to be The Unintelligible as a prank.
 Eventually, no matter what choices you pick before, your Player Character will get annoyed enough to start a fight and all choices lead to combat.